 B. Polygonal surface 3D model ready for real-time rendering

 Overall process for preparing 3D models

-Preparing CAD content for Dynamics 365 mixed-reality apps involves three main steps:
+Preparing CAD content for Dynamics 365 mixed-reality apps involves two steps:

 Convert 3D models from their original geometric definition into one that supports real-time rasterization.
 This converts the models from parametric geometry into polygonal geometry.